KrunchMuffin/JSONinja/README.md

 ### Loading JSON Data
 - **From File**: Click "Load JSON File" or use Ctrl+O
+- **Right-Click**: Right-click any .json file and select "Open with JSONinja"
 - **Recent Files**: Quick access to your last 10 opened files via menu
 - **Paste**: Click "Paste JSON" and paste your content
 - **Drag & Drop**: Drag JSON files directly onto the application